 \subsection{Tree Sampling}

 Sampling rooted trees from SBNs is straightforward via ancestral sampling, a method that samples the random variables for the nodes of Bayesian networks in topological order.
 More specifically, we start by sampling from the root node; then we sample from the child nodes by conditioning their CPDs to the sampled values of their parent nodes.
 We proceed like this until all nodes have been sampled.
-According to Lemma \ref{lemma:sbnrep}, the resulting assignment of subsplits uniquely recovers a rooted tree topology given that the SBN is consistently parameterized.
+According to Lemma \ref{lemma:sbnrep}, the resulting assignment of subsplits uniquely represents a rooted tree topology given that the SBN is consistently parameterized.
 Sampling unrooted trees from SBNs is almost identical to sampling rooted trees, but with an additional unrooting operation that transforms the sampled rooted trees into unrooted ones.
-As the rooting/unrooting operation connects the unrooted trees and their equivalence classes in the rooted tree space, it is easy to show that this sampling procedure is consistent with the SBN probabilities for unrooted trees defined in \eqref{eq:sbnunrooted}.
+As the rooting/unrooting operation defines the correspondence between the unrooted trees and their equivalence classes in the rooted tree space, it is easy to show that this sampling procedure is consistent with the SBN probabilities for unrooted trees defined in \eqref{eq:sbnunrooted}.

-\begin{proposition} Let $T^\mathrm{u}$ be an unrooted tree valued random variable defined implicitly by a procedure that deletes the roots of samples from SBNs (via ancestral sampling).
+\begin{proposition} Let $T^\mathrm{u}$ be an unrooted tree valued random variable defined implicitly by a procedure that samples and deletes the roots of samples from SBNs (via ancestral sampling).
 Then $T^\mathrm{u}$ follows the distribution defined in \eqref{eq:sbnunrooted}. \end{proposition}

 \begin{proof} Let $\tau^\mathrm{u}$ be a realization of $T^\mathrm{u}$.
 Notice that the set of rooted trees that can be transformed into $\tau^\mathrm{u}$ via the unrooting operation is exactly the equivalence class $[\tau^\mathrm{u}]=\{\tau^{\stkout{\mathrm{u}}}_e:e\in E(\tau^\mathrm{u})\}$.
 The probability that $T^\mathrm{u}$ takes value of $\tau^\mathrm{u}$ therefore is